vtex/dotfiles/README.md

 ## Quick start

-0. Download or clone this repo into `~/dotfiles` (e.g. run the following command)
+1. Download or clone this repo into `~/dotfiles` (e.g. run the following command)
 ```bash
 curl -sSL https://github.com/vtex/dotfiles/archive/master.zip > dotfiles.zip && unzip dotfiles.zip && mv dotfiles-master dotfiles && rm dotfiles.zip
 ```

-1. Edit the file `git/.gitconfig` with your information (name and email)
+2. Edit the file `git/.gitconfig` with your information (name and email)
-2. Edit the file `macos/setup.sh` with your desired COMPUTER_NAME
+3. Edit the file `macos/setup.sh` with your desired COMPUTER_NAME
-3. Run `./bootstrap.sh`
+4. Run `./bootstrap.sh` and enter your password
+5. Install Xcode extensions as prompted
-4. Enter your password
+6. Run `./bootstrap.sh` and enter your password again
-5. Go grab a cup of coffee :coffee:
+7. Now, go grab a cup of coffee :coffee:

 ## After setup